Homebuilding Insights

 Label Everything for Easy Access

-• Index cards taped to lid or front
+• Index cards taped to the lid or front

-• Photos of content taped to the bin
+• Photos of contents taped to the bin

-Clear labeling ensures you won’t open a dozen boxes just to find one string of lights.
+Clear labeling helps you avoid opening a dozen boxes just to find one string of lights.

 Working with limited storage?
 Try: